-Sometimes underestimated and overlooked, many make the mistake foregoing brown hair altogether and write it off as boring.
+Sometimes underestimated and overlooked, many make the mistake foregoing any shade of brown hair altogether and write brown strands off as boring.
 It is, obviously, anything but that.
 Sensual and oh-so-versatile, the best shade of brown hair can evoke an aura of approachability or sophistication.
 Or even downright sultry sex appeal, depending on the iteration you choose.

 The Best Shade of Brown Hair for You

 Browsing the hair color aisle at the drugstore or flipping through the hair swatches at your go-to salon can offer up a myriad of options, with one sounding even more tempting than the next—and quirkily enough, not unlike a menu at your neighborhood pastry shop.
 Espresso, chocolate, toffee and caramel are not only ways to indulge in your sweet tooth.

 For those still on the fence about coloring their hair (and have a darker base to begin with), trying out a new shade of brown hair is a quick and painless way to amp up your overall look and keep it on-trend.